 Worship of the true and living God is not something we initiate, it is something into which we are called.
 God always ‘makes the first move.’
 This is true in creation; it is true in redemption and it is true for our worship.
-For in worship it is the Father who draws us to his Son in the power of his Spirit so that he might bless us with his good gifts of life, forgiveness and peace.
-At his gracious call we then gather to respond to him in adoration and gratitude.
+For in worship it is the Father who draws us to his Son in the power of his Spirit so that he might bless us with his good gifts of life, forgiveness, and peace.
+At his gracious call, we then gather to respond to him in adoration and gratitude.

-Each Sunday, the first day of the week, the day Jesus came forth from the tomb, we gather as the people of God to be reassured of God’s commitment to us in his Son and to be renewed in his Spirit as we present our bodies to him as living sacrifices (Rom.
+Each Sunday, the first day of the week, the day Jesus came forth from the tomb, we gather as the people of God to be reassured of God’s commitment to us in his Son and to be renewed in his Spirit as we present our bodies to Him as living sacrifices (Rom.
 12.2).

 For this reason, corporate worship is central to our life as a congregation.
-For it’s on this day that we, as a community, enter into God’s presence to adore him in song, to be renewed through confession of our sins, to proclaim our trust in Jesus, to be instructed in the Scriptures, to feast at his Table and then to be sent out with his blessing in order to bear the name of Jesus in the placed he’s planted us.
-For more information please see ‘Our Liturgy’ link.
+For it’s on this day that we, as a community, enter into God’s presence to adore him in song, to be renewed through confession of our sins, to proclaim our trust in Jesus, to be instructed in the Scriptures, to feast at his table and then to be sent out with his blessing to bear the name of Jesus in the placed he’s planted us.
+For more information please see the ‘Our Liturgy’ link.

 The two words that we would use to characterize our worship are Truth and Spirit.
 Regarding truth, our worship seeks to be God-centered and Gospel-Driven.
 It also seeks to be historically connected, recognizing that there is a long history of true and living worship that has preceded us and from which we can draw.
 For this reason, we make use of ancient hymns, creeds, and liturgical forms.
 And concerning Spirit, our worship must be performed and offered in the Spirit.
 At the same time it must seek to be contextual, that is, it must make use of current idioms, styles, and music arising from today.
 It also seeks to engage the whole person – heart, mind, and will.